trollaklass/troll-of-fame-java/README.md

 This ensures that `allElvesOfAKindResurrected` brings the troll killing list to a stable state.

 ![idempotence](./idempotence2.png)

+*More generally, `function` is idempotent if applying it to its own result doesn't change anything*

 #### [Bonus] Step 5 - Metamorphism